The Meritocracy Tax: A Simpler, Fairer System for All

 With the principle of proportionality as our engine, we can now answer the most important question.

-Given the 2024 federal budget of $6.752 trillion and a maximum tax rate of 8%, what is the exact wealth exemption every adult would receive before paying a single dollar in tax?
+Given the 2024 federal budget of $6.66 trillion, what is the exact wealth exemption every adult would receive before paying a single dollar in tax?

 Anyone with a net worth below this amount pays nothing.
-Above it, you only pay the 8% tax on the portion that exceeds the exemption.
+Above it, you pay tax only on the portion that exceeds the exemption, at the 8% S&P benchmark rate.
 We can visualize this to see who actually contributes.

 Let That Sink In